johnwesterman/illumio_core/README.md

 This section will describe the abbreviated (SNC) upgrade process.

 Note: new in 19.3+ the PCE base and UI software are separate packages.
 Keep in mind that when updating both the PCE and UI in order to make sure you have all the dependencies put both on the RPM update as I've indicated below so you get it all without error messages.
-This is not clear in the current documenation so I've made a note of it here.
+This is not clear in the current documentation so I've made a note of it here.
 It's optional for an RPM update so I've made it look that way.

-for the PCE base software:
+### To update the PCE base software:
 ```
 ctl status
 ```
 Back up the database and runtime files.
 I have created some shortcuts so this is more automatic.
 I am assuming you have put the files in the /tmp directory.
-If you put them somewhere else or want to use the full file name do your own subsitution.
+If you put them somewhere else or want to use the full file name do your own substitution.
 ```
 ctldb dump --file /tmp/`/usr/bin/date '+%Y-%m-%d-'`pce-database
 cp /etc/illumio-pce/runtime_env.yml /tmp/`/usr/bin/date '+%Y-%m-%d-'`runtime-env.yml

 ```
+Stop the PCE services
 ```
 ctl stop
 ```
 Upgrade both the core and UI software.
-Note that I am doing system subsitutions.
+Note that I am doing system substitutions.
 I am assuming you put the two files in the /tmp directory and they have standard naming conventions.
 If not, do your own substitutions.
 ```
 rpm -Uvh `ls /tmp/illumio-pce-[0-9]*` `ls /tmp/illumio-pce-ui-*`
 ```